 - Identify any additional land appropriate for intensive plant agriculture.

 - Intensive plant agriculture is defined under the LEP as:

 - the cultivation of irrigated crops for commercial purposes (other than irrigated pasture or fodder crops),

 This Strategy was completed in 2013 and since this time, Council has inserted a new clause in the Narromine LEP which allows intensive agriculture developments in certain areas within the RU1 Primary Production zone.
 This has allowed Council’s rural zoned land to be given a new method of allowing a more varied agricultural base and providing guidance with regard to sustainable operations, buffering and limiting land use conflict.

-Click on the links below to open these strategies.
+Click on the link below to open this Strategy

 |Agricultural Land Use Strategy - Intensive Plant Agriculture6,027 KB|